Caple: Lost Ballparks and Old Landmarks

 9. Crosley Field, Blue Ash, Ohio

-Baseball banned Joe Jackson nearly nine decades ago, but the city of Greenville embraces him.
-It recently moved his former home to a more fitting site -- across the street from the ballpark of minor league club Greenville Drive.
-The ballpark, by the way, is a replica of the thankfully still-standing Fenway Park.
+Baseball banned Joe Jackson more than eight decades ago, but the city of Greenville embraces him.
+It recently moved his former home to a more fitting site across the street from the minor league Greenville Drive's ballpark, which, by the way, is a replica of the thankfully still-standing Fenway Park.
 Pay tribute to one of baseball's all-time greats or curse the man who helped throw a World Series; either way, you can touch history and take in a ballgame at the same stop.

-Jim Caple, aka The Road Warrior, is a senior writer for ESPN.com.
-His Web site is at jimcaple.net, with installments of "24 College Avenue."
-His book with Steve Buckley, "The Best Boston Sports Arguments: The 100 Most Controversial, Debatable Questions for Die-Hard Boston Fans," is on sale now.
+Jim Caple, a k a The Road Warrior, is a senior writer for ESPN.com.
+His Web site is at jimcaple.net, with more installments of "24 College Avenue."
+His new book with Steve Buckley, "The Best Boston Sports Arguments: The 100 Most Controversial, Debatable Questions for Die-Hard Boston Fans," is on sale now.

 ESPN TOP HEADLINES